Velocidex/velociraptor-docs/content/vql_reference/misc/host/_index.md

 NOTE: No caching is currently provided so this may generate a lot of load on DNS servers when scanning many rows.

+### Example

-Example: The first query resolves through an external DNS server while the second uses the local resolver.
+The first query resolves through an external DNS server while the second uses the local resolver.

 ```